magento/magento2-page-builder/docs/how-to/how-to-add-appearance.md

 ```
 _SVG appearance template_

-You can use whatever tool you want to create your SVG.
-Just make sure you follow these specific dimensions to ensure your icon fits in with the existing appearance icons:
+These specific dimensions ensure that your icon fits seamlessly with the existing appearance icons:

 | Property                       | Value       |
 | ------------------------------ | ----------- |